My Philosophy of Composition in the Twenty-First Century

 - I would like for my work to serve in a way as an “ambassador” for classical music that leads so many listeners of today who don’t know classical music at all (or very little) to be drawn to discover the great historic treasury of classical music.
 For example, in this age where many people listen only to popular songs with a vocalist, I would like for them to discover that instrumental music can be a gratifying component of a balanced musical diet too, and that orchestral music is not the exclusive province of films but can stand alone and indeed existed long before film was invented.

 - Finally, we composers perhaps tend to assume that music history is on some kind of chronological trajectory that is analogous to say, progress in the medical field, which has evolved to be gradually “better and better.”
 We like to imagine that we are somewhere in that stream and might hope to have our own place in music history, each in our turn, or even on the cutting edge.
 Therefore, some of us imagine that only Modernist and Postmodernist techniques are currently sophisticated enough and historically aware enough to qualify as “new music.”
 But nothing could be further from the truth.
 Music is not like medicine; it is an art, not a science, and older great works are not “better” than newer great works.
 No one now cares that Brahms was writing his “old” sonatas the same year Debussy wrote his “new” faun, only that both of them were writing great music.
 I will argue that if you just now wrote it, then it is literally “new” music, by definition, regardless of the style!
 It is what you write that, of itself, defines what is new, not whether it conforms to someone else’s dictates.
 In music, there is neither “old” nor “new” in the sense of the medical field, but only “timeless” or “fashionable,” and a work may be both or may be either one of those two.
 History will sort out timeless quality from fashion and from the pressures we may feel exerted upon us by fashion, if we don’t conform to it.
 So, I aspire simply to write great music in any style I want, but I write it for God, myself, my performers, and my audience, not for other composers.
 Without meaning to be uncharitable to the dead, I am old enough now to have known a good number of big-shot, prize-winning composers of great imposing and intimidating personas, now deceased, who wrote for other composers, that is, according to the fashion of expectations, and unfortunately their work has already died along with them.
 In their lifetime, their music was mostly performed by musicians they knew or who were part of their cult of personality or who wanted their supposed importance by association.
 Now both they and their sophisticated circle have passed on, and there is, in some cases, no one, and in other cases almost no one, left who wants to play their music — and even fewer who care to hear it, on its own merits.
 I do care whether my music lives on beyond me to enrich the culture and leave the world a more beautiful place than I found it, although I realize some artists don’t care if they do, and that’s fine for them.
 Therefore, I am most grateful that total strangers, both to me and to those who know me, are finally starting to contact me out of the blue during my lifetime, wanting to play my music and that thousands of listeners are listening to it multiple times on streaming online sites like Spotify.
 If they didn’t, it might be a red flag that my music is not selling itself, on its own, and will not outlive me.
 I don’t have a daunting personality, in any case, so I can only hope that a more gentle personality can contribute to posterity and to the repertoire something timeless, too.
 People did not wake up on the morning of January 1, 1600 and pronounce, “Now we begin the Baroque era in music.”
 Only much later does history sort out these rough demarcations, understanding that so-called style eras always overlap.
-It feels, therefore, naive to pronounce that one is representing a style era, whether new or old, or in loaded terms like “the music of our time.”
+It feels, therefore, naive to pronounce that one is representing a style era, whether new or old, or in coded, exclusionary language like “the music of our time” (i.e., only Modernist and Postmodernist styles need apply for this grant or festival).
 All a true artist can do, I think, is try to create timeless, excellent work with universal human and spiritual qualities in whatever style feels personally genuine and gratifying.